 A court with extended jurisdiction is not required to conduct periodic hearings as described in Tex.
 Fam.
-Code § 263.602 for a young adult who is not in extended foster care and who is only on trial independence and may not compel a young adult who has elected to not enter or has exited extended foster care to attend a court hearing.
+Code § 263.602 for a young adult who is only on trial independence and may not compel a young adult who has elected to not enter or has exited extended foster care to attend a court hearing.
 However, a court may, at the request of the young adult who is on trial independence, conduct a hearing described by Tex.
 Fam.
 Code § 263.602(b) or Tex.
 Fam.
 Code § 263.6021 to review any transitional living services the young adult is receiving during trial independence.
 Tex.
 Fam.
 Code § 263.602(g).

-For more information, see an Extended Court Jurisdiction Flowchart developed by DFPS.12
+For more information, see an Extended Court Jurisdiction Flowchart developed by DFPS.
+14